24 Jan 2025

 What challenges and misunderstandings are there with the A1 certificate?

-Unfortunately, the problems occur in practice, even though there is a clear legal basis for the A1 certificate.
+Unfortunately, problems still arise in practice, despite the clear legal basis for the A1 certificate.
 One example of this is that many employers do not realise that the certificate must be applied for before the employee starts work abroad.

 Another example that occurs again and again in practice is the fact that many employers think that the A1 certificate only needs to be applied for if an employee is working abroad for a longer period of time.
 However, this is not the case, as an A1 certificate must also be applied for in advance for short stays and especially for regular border crossings.
 This also applies to business trips.

 There is another problem with the different member states themselves.
-Some of the countries have already introduced simple digital procedures.
-Other countries still have the factual applications.
+Some countries have already implemented simple digital procedures, while others still rely on paper-based applications.
 Unfortunately, this often leads to delays.
 This is of course annoying for companies that frequently have to send their employees abroad.

-A persistent criticism of the one certificate is social dumping.
-Social dumping refers to the practice of employing foreign workers with lower social security contributions in countries with higher standards.
-This means that there is unfair competition and, above all, that working conditions in the countries concerned can be undermined.
+A common criticism of certification is its association with social dumping—the practice of employing foreign workers who pay lower social security contributions in countries with higher standards.
+This leads to unfair competition and, more importantly, the potential undermining of working conditions in the affected countries.

 Which sectors are most frequently affected by the use of the A1 certificate?